 The dispute over the creation of Ajvar is open and unresolved, and involve Serbia, North Macedonia, and Slovenia.

 Ajvar is born as a relish and traditionally prepared at the end of September, during the growing spike of the Roga, the Serbian sweet red peppers.

 Probably, the most famous Ajvar region is around the Serbian city of Leskovac, where the peppers are considered particularly good.
 Here the production of peppers is so vital that the Leskovac citizens are called with the nickname of Paprikari!

 The Ajvar is commonly prepared with varying degrees of spiciness.
-The less spicy version is named Ljuto, while the most spicy is called Slatko.
+The less spicy version is named Slatko, while the most spicy is called Ljuto.

 In Leskovac,the relish is prepared just with peppers; otherwise in several other regions of Balkans the peppers are mixed with small amounts of eggplant and garlic.
 Besides these, the main variations of Ajvar are:

 LIUTENICA - enriched with fresh tomatoes and parsley.